Welcome to Disabled Tales

 Fairy and folk tales have survived because they have been retold over and over.
 They have grown and changed in lots of ways, but not so much when it comes to the representation of disability.
 So let's talk about why.
 Let's talk about the characters that resonate with us.
 Let's discuss the parts of these stories that make us uncomfortable and let's talk about where we feel seen.
 Let’s change the narrative, transform it, even!

-We'll be posting articles spotlighting both well and lesser known characters and examining what a disabled perspective can bring to our understanding of these stories.
-However...
+This online journal aims to spotlight both well and lesser known characters and explore what a disabled perspective can bring to our understanding of these stories, so why not dive right in and read some of the excellent contributions we've already published!